lupuleasa-core/Dota2-TheCore-Config-Engine/1. Karrandalf's Keyboard Layout/ReadMe.md

 # My personal triple keyboard layout

+Just throw the "570" folder inside of "Steam\userdata\ [Your 9 digit Steam ID here] " and overwrite.

 I had to rearrange some things because the `autoexec.cfg` can't use modifiers in its binds anymore.
 You can easily change the ones you don't like.

 *Note: These links are so long that I think only Chrome can open them.*